mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

 Thank you for visiting my repository!
 I hope you find this project helpful and informative.
 If you have any questions or feedback, feel free to reach out! 💬

+## 📖 Overview
+It is a Sign Language Recognition mobile app that designed to facilitate communication between deaf-mute individuals and those who can hear.
+The app provides features for recognizing both Arabic and English sign languages, making it easier for users to communicate through video and voice.

 ## 🛠️ Technologies Used
 This project utilizes a variety of powerful libraries and frameworks to implement the sign language recognition functionality: